-But did the lighthouse keepers ever really go away, or did their role simply evolve and change as dictated by the tides of time?
+But did lighthouse keepers ever really go away or did their role simply evolve with progress upon the tides of time?
 It depends on your perspective.
 In a traditional sense, yes, keepers have disappeared from our lighthouses.
 Yet, if one considers the function and not the form of lightkeeping, then the essence of keeping a good light continues to shine bright here in the twenty-first century.

 For sure the concept of keepers and their families residing at the lights on a daily basis and caring for the station buildings and grounds was lost to automation.
 But no self-operating lighthouse system this side of artificial intelligence can fully eliminate the need for a niche group of well-trained and talented individuals to keep things running smoothly.

 This is what makes United States Coast Guard Aids to Navigation Teams so vital to our lighthouses today.
 They serve as the modern day “wickies” who trace their roots back to the founding of our country.